lynchcm/MicroHugo/content/resource-centre/small-business-hacks/8 Free Tools for Running Your Business.md

 +++
 article_h1 = "The 8 Must-Have Free Tools for Running Your Own Business" article_image = "/uploads/free.jpg"
-article_summary = "The idea of getting your own site can seem pretty daunting.
-From jargon busting common website terms to helping you decide whether your business needs a website, here’s what you need to know about taking your business online." layout = "article" order = 1 sitemap_exclude = true
+article_summary = "The one thing all small business have in common?
+There’s never enough time in the day!
+From keeping track of tasks and customers to tracking your time, here are the eight tools you need to keep everything running smoothly." layout = "article" order = 1 sitemap_exclude = true